Hemanth9336/50-Days-AWS/day-33-lambda/README.md

 The Nautilus DevOps team is adopting **serverless architecture** using Amazon Web Services Lambda to simplify operations and improve scalability.

 As part of this initiative, we created a basic Lambda function that returns a custom greeting.
-This demonstrates:
+This demonstrates

 * ⚡ Rapid deployment
 * 📈 Automatic scaling